drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </i>
 </p>
 </p>
+The component costs are currently \$86 including TCD1304 and Teensy, plus \$18 for the PCB, for a total of \$104.
+We generally assemble these in house.
+The passives are 0603 or larger.
+The two IC's are 8 pin, 0.65mm pitch.
+It takes us a few hours or about half of a day.

 #### Analog sensor board with gate drivers
 The following shows the analog sensor board which hosts the sensor with the single ended analog circuit and gate drivers similar to that used in the "all-in-one" board shown in the preceding.
 The board can be powered from 4V to 5.5V and accepts 3.3V to 5V logic.
 Alternatively, by opening a jumper, the gate and analog sections can be powered separately.
 The output is intended to be compatible with typical Arduino board analog inputs.
 It is recommended to use the Teensy, but an ARM processor with sufficiently fast cpu should work also.

-Parts costs are currently \$65 including the TCD1304, plus \$18 for the PCB per the above, for a total of \$83.
-The passives are 0603 and the ICs are SOT23 packages to make it a little easier for hand assembly.
-It takes perhaps 3 hours to build.

 <p align="center">
 <img src="Images/TCD1304_Analog.top.p600.jpg" width="37%">